There is one thing that we all count on in this world, and that is the ability to resupply. And for most people, this literally means “everything”.

-First, you need to get an understanding for what it is that you already regularly resupply the most.
-Logically, these might be the supplies that you will need the most during a time when you can’t get them.
+First, you need to get an understanding for what it is that you already regularly consume and resupply the most.
+Logically then, these will probably be the supplies that you will want or need the most during a time when you can’t get them.
 So first, you need to identify them.

-Second, you need to assess your own risk tolerance and choose a length of time which you couldn’t live without these supplies.
-In other words, based on what you believe to be the length of time in which you might not be able to resupply (the length of the disaster and after-affects) this will be how much you should store ahead for preparedness.
+Second, you need to assess your own risk tolerance and choose a length of time that you wouldn’t want to be without these supplies.
+This then will become how much you should acquire and store for preparedness.

 Third, you need to procure these supplies and store them appropriately in your home or other designated place.

-Fourth, unless you believe that every potential disaster will be relatively short lived, you will need to figure out your own resupply plan for when your storage runs out.
+Fourth, unless you believe that every potential disaster will be relatively short lived, you might consider your own resupply plan for when your storage runs out.
 This presumes that the regular distribution networks are down or no longer exist.
-In other words, you will need to do it yourself, make it yourself, grow it yourself, barter and trade for it yourself, etc..
+In other words, you might need to provide for yourself, do it yourself, make it yourself, grow it yourself, barter and trade for it yourself, etc..

-While the fourth step may seem unrealistic to some, and while the probabilities of occurrence may seem relatively low (for a long term resupply outage), the fact is that it is certainly possible that a given disaster could actually become a major SHTF long term event.
-Some worse than others, potentially lasting a very long time.
+While for some the fourth step may seem unrealistic or not necessary, and while the probabilities of occurrence may seem relatively low for a long term resupply outage scenario, the fact is that it’s certainly possible.
+A given disaster could actually become a major SHTF long term event.
+Some worse than others, and potentially lasting a very long time.

-Is 3 weeks of supplies enough?
-For some, yes, that’s enough.
-For others, 3 months is the ‘feel right’ target.
-Still others, 1 year.
-There are even those who have gone beyond 1 year of storage as an insurance policy in a world of instant resupply gratification.
+Is 1 week of supplies enough?
+For some, yes, that will seem like enough.
+What about 1 month?
+Would that be enough?
+That seems like it’s pretty easy to do… For others, does 3 months ‘feel right’?
+Still others, 1 year?
+There are even those who have gone beyond 1 year of storage as an insurance policy in a world that depends on resupply.

 When resupply is not possible, you will need to supply yourself.